Virtuoso Logo

 • Guided, step-by-step implementation of each demo

-• A complete journey from measuring real-system overheads to prototyping hardware solutions
+• A complete journey from measuring real-system overheads (Part 1) to prototyping hardware solutions (Part 2)

-• Practical skills in both software instrumentation and hardware/OS co-design simulation
+• Practical skills in eBPF instrumentation and hardware/OS co-design simulation with Virtuoso

 Prerequisites for Attendees